gelisam/hawk/doc/README.md

 1
 ```

 Hawk is a command-line tool for manipulating text.
-Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), it supports an unbounded number of text transformations, implemented by the user via an expression language.
+Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), we supports an unbounded number of text transformations, implemented by the user via an expression language.
 Unlike awk, our expression language is [Haskell](http://www.haskell.org/), whose basics are assumed to be familar to the reader.

 ## Overview: one-liners and beyond